NR-NJN/Cyber-Docs/File-Upload/shell-upload-rce-validation.md

-# Remote code execution via web shell upload
+# Web shell upload via path traversal

 **Vulnerability:** Vulnerability in the upload avatar function of the user account